Xilinx/Vitis_Libraries/graph/docs/guide_L2/kernels/MST.rst

 Interface
 =========
 The input should be an undirected graph in compressed sparse row (CSR) format.
-The result is an array which shows the predecessor of a vertex in the generated tre.
+The result is an array which shows the predecessor of a vertex in the generated tree.
 The vertex ID can be used to index the result array.

 Implementation
 ==============